-Moreover, based on science education reforms calling for an inquiry into student-centered teaching and learning, van Es and Sherin (2008) appealed to teacher educators to help preservice teachers go beyond analyzing and interpreting teachers' classroom behaviors by scaffolding teacher trainees' specific emphasis on students as the main actors in classroom interactions.
-Researchers argued that learning from students' behavior (LFSB) is imperative for success in developing students' MSK (Ganda & Boruchovitch, 2018; Kuhn & Dean, 2004; Randi & Corno, 2000; Sabourin, Shores, Mott, & Lester, 2013; Santagata & Angelici, 2010).
-These explorations call for a more specific inquiry into how preservice teachers can optimally capitalize on reflective analysis with a complementary focus on all major actors in classrooms today (Perry, Phillips, & Hutchinson, 2006).
-Analyzing not only teachers' behaviors but also students' behaviors occurring in authentic pedagogical situations, should help develop their professional vision skills for mapping MSK-teaching by engaging in effective practices and designing appropriate environments to promote their students' MSK (COLLEAGUES & AUTHOR, 2009; Randi & Corno, 2000; Randi, 2004).
+Moreover, based on science education reforms that call for an inquiry into student-centered teaching and learning, van Es and Sherin (2008) appealed to teacher educators to help pre-service teachers go beyond analyzing and interpreting teachers' classroom behaviors by using scaffolding techniques with teacher trainees that emphasize students as the main actors in classroom interactions.
+Researchers have argued that learning from students’ behavior (LFSB) is imperative for the successful development of students’ MSK (Ganda & Boruchovitch, 2018; Kuhn & Dean, 2004; Randi & Corno, 2000; Sabourin, Shores, Mott, & Lester, 2013; Santagata & Angelici, 2010).
+These appeals call for a more specific inquiry into how pre-service teachers can optimally capitalize on reflective analysis, with a complementary focus on all major actors in classrooms today (Perry, Phillips, & Hutchinson, 2006).
+Analyzing not only teacher behavior, but also student behavior in authentic pedagogical situations should help develop pre-service teachers’ professional vision skills for mapping MSK-teaching by engaging in effective practices and creating appropriate environments that promote students’ MSK (COLLEAGUES & AUTHOR, 2009; Randi & Corno, 2000; Randi, 2004).

 The present study

-In line with education reforms calling for teacher education programs to shift the emphasis of MSK pedagogical knowledge from teachers' regulation of students' learning to students' regulation of their own learning, this study examined a new conceptual PV approach for teachers' practice, which blends learning from student behaviors (LFSB) as well as learning from teacher behaviors (LFTB), while analyzing MSK-teaching modes appearing in videotaped lessons (National Research Council, 2012; van Es & Sherin, 2008).
+Education reforms call for teacher education programs to shift the emphasis of MSK pedagogical knowledge from teacher regulation of students’ learning to students’ regulation of their own learning.
+As such, this study examined a new conceptual PV approach for teachers, which blends learning from student behaviors (LFSB) with learning from teacher behaviors (LFTB), while analyzing MSK-teaching modes as portrayed in videotaped lessons (National Research Council, 2012; van Es & Sherin, 2008).

-Learning from teachers' behavior (LFTB).
+Learning from teacher behavior (LFTB).
 University-based teacher education has been criticized for not bridging the gap between theory and practice (Borko, 2004; Seidel, 2011; van Es & Sherin, 2008).
-Many preservice teachers struggle while trying to apply basic knowledge on content and pedagogy to dynamic real-time teaching situations.
-Bridging the gap between pedagogical knowledge and actual classroom practice through video observation, preparatory programs critically reflect on preservice teachers' behavior (Borko, 2004; Seidel, 2011, van Es & Sherin, 2008).
-This serves as a trigger for conscious post-action reviews (noticing, describing, explaining, predicting) and stimulates a process of sense-making (Hastie, 1984; Lau & Russell, 1980; Mahenswaran & Chaiken, 1991).
-Therefore, this productive trigger for teacher reflection and change provokes consensus among leaders in educational programs and teaching professionals regarding the incorporation of LFTB into organizational practices.
+Many pre-service teachers struggle with applying their basic knowledge of pedagogy to dynamic real-time teaching situations.
+To bridge the gap between pedagogical knowledge and actual classroom practices, preparatory programs utilize video observation to critically reflect on pre-service teachers' behavior (Borko, 2004; Seidel, 2011, van Es & Sherin, 2008).
+Video observation elicits conscious post-action reviews (noticing, describing, explaining, predicting) and stimulates a process of sense-making (Hastie, 1984; Lau & Russell, 1980; Mahenswaran & Chaiken, 1991).
+The effectiveness of video observation in promoting teacher reflection and change has led to a consensus recommendation among leaders in educational programs and teaching professionals to incorporate LFTB into organizational practices.

-Learning from students' behavior (LFSB).
-The recommended contemporary shift on student-centered view of teaching and learning as well as the emphasis on knowledge construction (National Research Council, 2012), emphasizes teachers' necessity to carefully watch students' behavior.
-Teachers are expected to, at least in part, make appropriate pedagogical decisions while adapting their MSK-instructional practices or the learning environment to meet their students' diverse needs (van Es & Sherin, 2008).
-For example, if a teacher notices two students whispering about a disagreement on how to solve a discussed problem, she can decide whether to ask the pair to share their dilemma aloud with the class in order to elicit class interest, give more data on the problem to prevent misconceptions about the task, or divide the class into small groups for peer discussion to enable learner-centered practice of problem-solving skills.
-In a different example of inquiry-based science projects, teachers are encouraged to analyze and interpret students’ behavior in order to promote students' MSK and science understanding while independently investigating authentic questions (Hammer, 2000; National Research Council, 2012; van Zee & Minstrell, 1997).
+Learning from student behavior (LFSB).
+The recommended shift to a student-centered view of teaching and learning, including an emphasis on knowledge construction (National Research Council, 2012), emphasizes the necessity for teachers to carefully observe student behavior.
+Teachers are expected to, at least in part, make appropriate pedagogical decisions while adapting MSK-instructional practices and learning environments in a manner that meets their students’ diverse needs (van Es & Sherin, 2008).
+For example, if a teacher notices two students whispering about how to solve a problem under discussion, she can approach the situation in multiple ways.
+She can decide to ask the pair to share their dilemma aloud with the class in order to elicit class interest, she can provide more data on the problem to prevent misconceptions about the task, or she can divide the class into small groups for peer discussion to encourage the learner-centered practice of building problem-solving skills.
+In the more specific case of inquiry-based science projects, teachers are encouraged to analyze and interpret students’ behavior in order to promote students’ MSK and science understanding while giving students the opportunity to independently investigate authentic questions (Hammer, 2000; National Research Council, 2012; van Zee & Minstrell, 1997).